 I set up email sequences for launches, competitions, events, courses, newsletters…everything is a sequence now, instead of a broadcast.
 And I’ve saved a tonne of time in the process.

 In ConvertKit there’s only one list.
 Yip, that’s correct.
 One list.
 Unlike Mailchimp where you can set up multiple lists.
-This is perhaps the biggest difference between the two applications.
+Mailchimp truly sicks at this!

 You don’t actually want more than one list.
 It doesn’t make any sense when you see how ConvertKit is laid out.
 There’s one list, and then you use tags and segments to manage your list.

 When you look at the two applications side by side you can see how simple ConvertKit is in comparison.
-It’s was a moment of clarity for me.
+This was a moment of clarity for me.

-ConvertKit eradicates this problem.
-One list.
+ConvertKit eradicates this problem with one list.
 That’s all you need.

 He talks about how ConvertKit makes things like list management, automation and subscriptions easier than Mailchimp.
 And he’s right.
 I used Mailchimp for years and moved to ConvertKit for these exact reasons.